SK21/PCBsetup/README.md

 # PCBsetup
-Setup software for AgOpengGPs rate control and steering modules.
+Setup software for AgOpenGPS rate control and steering modules.